brunormferreira/lessons-react/movie-crud/README.md

 ## To do

   ```
+  -> Implement integration tests with Cypress
-  -> Do more tests :D
+  -> Do more unit tests :D
   ```

 ## Author